rrobayna/dotfiles/README.md

 - a collection of dotfiles (vim, bash, tmux...)
 - shell scripts
-- Brewfiles (install OS X libs and commandline tools)
+- Brewfiles (install OS X libs and command-line tools)
 - Caskfiles (install OS X apps using brew)
 - an OS X configuration script
 - assorted extras

-The included bootstrap.sh script is intended to simplify installation and backup actions for dotfiles and shell scripts.
+The bootstrap.sh script is intended to simplify installation and backup actions for dotfiles and shell scripts.

+*Warning: Using the bootstrap.sh script to install dotfiles will overwrite existing dotfiles and shell scripts.
+Proceed with caution!
+If you want to retain any of your personal dotfiles and scripts, you might want to perform a backup before installing.*

 ## Installation